ardalanamini/xcoins-code-review/README.md

     > for this purpose, I used `imports` property in `package.json` to avoid using unnecessary third-party application,
     > which improves both the startup time and security, due to the fact that `Node.js` will only apply these path aliases to the current package,
     > meaning no installed dependency can use these path aliases (which could cause security issues as well)
+  - Added the `src/models/index.ts` file to provide easier & cleaner access to all database models throughout the entire project.
+  - Added the `src/constants` directory to move all constant values there instead of being scattered all over the project.
+    > This ensures that the project is using the same consistent values everywhere.
+    > `MODEL` & `COLLECTION` constants are also added, due to the fact that they can be useful in scenarios such as `$lookup` aggregation stages.
+    > Also In case of need to change the said values, it just needs to be updated in one places only.

 <!-- Footnotes -->